THC-O vs Delta-8 THC: What’s the Difference?

 Risks and Drawbacks

-For this reason, it is important to be conscientious about using THC-O, potentially even avoiding it entirely.
-There has been little research done on THC-O; however, consumers have reported side effects such as:
+It’s important to be conscientious about using THC-O, potentially even avoiding it entirely.
+Consumers have reported side effects such as:

 There is also the possibility that THC-O can lead to tolerance increases, where more of the compound is needed to feel the same effects.
 With the lack of research on THC-O, it may be best to avoid its use.